Toy Story 3: New development in 2006

 During the initial development stages of the film, Pixar revisited their work from the original Toy Story and found that, although they could open the old computer files for the animated 3D models, error messages prevented them from editing the files, which necessitated recreating the models from scratch.
 To create the chaotic and complex junkyard scene near the film's end, more than a year and a half was invested on research and development to create the simulation systems required for the sequence.

 Instead of sending Tom Hanks, Tim Allen, and John Ratzenberger scripts for their consideration in reprising their roles, a complete story reel of the film was shown to the actors in a theater.
 The reel was made up of moving storyboards with pre-recorded voices, sound effects, and music.
 When the preview concluded, the actors signed on to the film.
+Hanks was paid $15 million for his involvement, the highest salary received for a voice actor.

+In 2007, to create the setting of the film's climax, Pixar artists went on several field trips to a local landfill and incinerator in Northern California.
+Unkrich explained in an NPR interview: "We visited the Altamont dump and went to a number of other landfills."
+Although they had visited similar facilities before to create WALL-E, that was a different experience because the dump environment in that film was not trying to kill the eponymous robot.
+For this film, Pixar was trying to create the toy "equivalent of Dante's Inferno: a grim landscape of suffering and annihilation".
+The goal was not to "accurately" depict a waste management facility, but "to discover the visual cues" needed to create a facility that was "believable but more dramatic than a real one".
+Production designer Bob Pauley joked that the Ratatouille crew got "the better deal", since they flew to Paris and ate in French restaurants for their research trip, while the Toy Story 3 crew did not leave Northern California and was stuck with wandering around the local garbage dump.

-The film's art director, Daisuke Tsutsumi, is married to Hayao Miyazaki's niece, who originally inspired the character Mei in Miyazaki's anime film My Neighbour Totoro (1988).
+The film's art director, Daisuke Tsutsumi, is married to Hayao Miyazaki's niece, who originally inspired the character Mei in Miyazaki's anime film My Neighbor Totoro (1988).
 Totoro makes a cameo appearance in Toy Story 3.